 Over the course of the programme, you will:

 Successful completion of the programme will result in the V300 recordable qualification of independent prescriber.

-The teaching and acquisition of physical assessment and prescribing practice will take place in the practice setting as well as in the classroom.
 Formative and summative assessment will be used throughout through Objective Structured Clinical Examinations (OSCE), examinations and assignments.

 The Physical Health and Wellbeing module is a summative assessment through a written examination of multiple choice and structured questions (1 hour and 15 minutes).

 The Physical Assessment module is a summative assessment through an OSCE with focused and general assessment of key systems taught.